Contract Equity: Everything You Need to Know

 Even if your partner is your best friend, things can quickly dissolve when you start to discuss what you each get for your investment and what each partner has to do as part of the partnership.
 Asking your partner to sign a partnership agreement doesn't mean you doubt your partner's integrity.
 It protects your interests.
 It also details the roles and responsibilities of each partner, as well as the rewards for fulfilling those roles and responsibilities.

 Debt and equity are two ways to classify the funds that pass between savers and investors.
 The two main contractual forms a person or company can use for funding are equity and debt.
 One exception is that governments have only the option to raise funds from debt because only businesses are permitted to raise equity.

 - With a debt contract, the lending party provides funds and the borrower repays at a predetermined time along with interest.

 - As long as debt contract payments are made promptly, the borrower is able to make all decisions about how to manage the business and assets.

 - With an equity contract, the borrower makes payments to the shareholders from the profits earned by the business.

 - Shareholders in an equity contract sometimes prefer to reinvest the profits to maximize future returns.

 One problem sometimes noted by shareholders with this type of funding is not knowing how the borrower is managing the funds the shareholder has invested.

 If you need help with contract equity, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.